kislayabhi/kislayabhi.github.io/_posts/2024-7-23-My-personal-playlist.md

 published: true
 comments: true
 categories:
-- Life philosophy
+- Life Philosophy
 ---

-I have since very recently started realizing that there are certain things out there in the world that I eternally vibe with, out of its natural composition.
+I have only recently started realizing that there are certain things out there in the world that I eternally vibe with out of their natural composition.
 There are other things that I have to try hard to learn and understand before I can truly say that I enjoy them.
 To make sure all that I like is present in one place, I decided to keep it on this page to keep a note of all those things that I love watching/reading/listening to.

 ## Movies
 1. [Jab We Met](https://www.imdb.com/title/tt1093370/)